metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

-- `name` (String) Name of both the DataVolume and the PVC in the same namespace.
-After PVC population the DataVolume is garbage collected by default.
+- `name` (String) Name of both the DataVolume and the PVC in the same namespace.After PVC population the DataVolume is garbage collected by default.

 Optional: